-A parent/guardian must request an excused absence by phone or a signed written note describing one of the reasons listed below.
-The Principal shall in his/her sole discretion determine whether there is a sufficient basis to excuse the absence.
+A parent/guardian must request an excused absence from the front office describing one of the reasons listed below.
+The Dean of Students & Culture shall in his/her sole discretion determine whether there is a sufficient basis to excuse the absence.
 Whenever possible, notification of a student's absence should be given prior to missing school.
-However, when the circumstances dictate, the information concerning a student's absence should be provided as soon after the missed school as possible.
+However, when the circumstances dictate, the information concerning a student's absence should be provided as soon after the missed school days as possible.
 Failure to advise the school's attendance clerk in writing or by a telephone within two days of a student's absence will result in an "unexcused absence."
 Parents are advised that administration considers more than two illnesses per quarter without a doctor's note to be excessive.
 Please secure a doctor's note when illnesses exceed two per quarter.
-The Principal will consider granting an excused absence for the following reasons:
+The Dean of Students & Culture or designee will consider granting an excused absence for the following reasons:

-\ Doctors' appointment
+Doctors' appointment

-\ Illness
+Illness

-\ Religious commitment
+Religious commitment

-\ Death in the family
+Death in the family

-\ Family emergency
+Family emergency

-\ Diagnostic testing
+Diagnostic testing